AmanNarayanSingh/Bank-Management-System/README.md

 --> META DATA.txt file in pack 1 contains information about the code.

---> name.txt file contains the list of the names of employees which are currently employed in the bank.
+--> name.txt (used in employee class) file contains the list of the names of employees which are currently employed in the bank.

 --> Created by : AMAN NARAYAN SINGH